Cecilio Acosta: Career

-Mourning his death, José Martí, who had met him personally shortly before, wrote an elegy.
-He expresses referring to Acosta "His hands, made to handle the times, were capable of creating them.
+Mourning his death, José Martí, who had met him personally shortly before, wrote an elegy: "His hands, made to handle the times, were capable of creating them.
 For him the Universe was home; his homeland, room; history, mother; and the men, brothers, and their pains family things, that ask him to cry.
 He gave it to seas.
 Everyone who has too much of an extraordinary quality hurts those who don't have it, and he felt bad that he loved so much.
 In matters of affection, his fault was the excess.
 One of his phrases gives an idea of his way of loving: “to oppress with treats”.
 He, who thought like a prophet, loved like a woman.
 Whoever gives himself to men is devoured by them, and he gave himself whole; but it is a wonderful law of nature that only what is given is complete; and one does not begin to possess life until we empty our own without hesitation and without charge for the good of others.
 He denied many times his defense to the powerful: not to the sad.
 In his eyes, the weakest was the kindest.
 And the needy, was the owner of him.
 When he had to give, he gave everything: and when he no longer had anything, he gave love and books.
 How many famous memories of high-ranking bodies of the State pass as from another, and it is their memory!
 How many elegant letters, in cool Latin, to the Pontiff of Rome, and they are his letters!
 How small an article, a gift for the eyes, bread for the mind, that appear as if from the hands of students, in the newspapers that these give to the wind, and are from that long-suffering man, who dictated them smiling, without violence or fatigue, hiding to do good, and the greatest of goods, in the shade!
 What colossus understanding!
 What a feather of gold and silk! and what a soul of a dove!”

-It is important to note the relevance of the character in Venezuela.
-For example, the celebration of the bicentennials of Andrés Bello in 1981 and of Simón Bolívar in 1983, including the commemoration of the centenary of the death of Acosta in 1981.
+There was a commemoration of the centenary of the death of Acosta in 1981.